juvu/DayTrade-SwingTrade/TradingTickers.md

 ## Listed stock breakouts
 * Resistance with no volume at those days does not matter as much
 * Need to test breakout level at least 2 times
+* Ideal chart is when a stock has burst in volume and a big run, then consolidates for a few days and then breaks
 * Daily chart
 	* BIG volume compared to the past
 	* High volatility